festim-dev/V-V-report/report/validation/surface_model/dunand/dunand_DWO.md

 +++

-This validation case reproduces TDS measurements on oxidised W performed by Dunand et al. {cite}`dunand_2022`.
+This validation case reproduces TDS measurements of D from oxidised W performed by Dunand et al. {cite}`dunand_2022`.

 In the experiments, single crystal W samples (2 mm thick) with different O coverages (clean, 0.5 ML of O, 0.75 ML of O) were exposed to the D<sub>2</sub> flux of $\approx 1.52\times10^{18}\,\mathrm{m}^{-2}\mathrm{s}^{-1}$.
 D<sub>2</sub> exposure lasted for 3000 s followed by the storage phase for 1 h.
 After that, TDS of samples was performed with 5 K/s ramp up to 800 K.